bentoml/BentoSVD/README.md

 Loading pipeline components...: 100%
 ```

-The server is now active at [http://localhost:3000](http://localhost:3000/).
-You can interact with it using the Swagger UI or in other different ways.
+The server is now active.
+Open your browser at [http://localhost:3000](http://localhost:3000/) to interact via the web UI, or use an HTTP API client to call the local endpoint:

 CURL